 Academic Success Program Spring 2014 Workshops

-The Academic Success Program will offer several workshops this spring.
-The workshops will focus on the skills fundamental to success in law school from the first day of class to final exams and beyond.
+The Academic Success Program will offer two workshops this spring.
+The workshops will focus on further developing the skills fundamental to success in law school.
 Each workshop will be presented on a weekday and on the weekend.
 The workshops are open to all students, and all students are strongly encouraged to attend these important presentations.

 Improving Exam Performance: Reviewing Common Missteps on Fall Semester's Exam Answers